omedevelop/manday-calculator/README.md

 # Manday Calculator

 A comprehensive internal web application for calculating project costs, pricing, and team allocation.
-Built with Next.js 14, TypeScript, and Prisma.
+Built with Next.js 14, TypeScript, and Supabase.

 ## Features